 To save you time and guesswork, we researched and compared top-rated best Outdoor Cat Doors products and selected the best options available today.

-- 4-way locking system: Lets you choose between in-only, out-only, both, or fully locked for tailored access
+- Four-way locking system allows in-only, out-only, both, or fully locked modes

-- Transparent flap: Allows pets to see through, reducing anxiety and encouraging use
+- Transparent flap lets pets see through, reducing anxiety

 - Transparent flap for visibility